 In accordance with the applicable provisions of the Internal Revenue Code, the Foundation is a private foundation and qualifies as a tax-exempt organization.
 Private foundations are liable for an excise tax of 2% (1% if minimum payout requirements prescribed by the Internal Revenue Code are met) on net investment income, excluding unrealized gains, as defined.
-For the years ended December 31, 2017 and 2016, the excise tax rates were 2% and 1%, respectively.
+For the years ended December 31, 2018 and 2017, the excise tax rates were 2% for both years.
 Deferred excise taxes arise primarily from unrealized tax basis gains on investments and are calculated based on a 2% rate.